dashbird/site/content/blog/log-based-monitoring-for-aws-lambda.md

 The service takes advantage of the fact that Lambda functions emit logs with a lot of useful, pre-formatted, information.
 With smart parsing, it provides time-series metrics for invocations, memory usage, durations, while also sorting displaying invocation separately.
 Every piece of data is then culminated into a single Dashboard, that offers a bird's eye-view to the entire system, and points out problematic areas.
 It also acts like an error-alerting system, by recognizing exceptions, runtime errors, configuration problems and timeouts.

 [Dashbird](https://dashbird.io/monitor-aws-lambda) requires minimal effort to set up and has no cost effect to your AWS bill.
-Onboarding requires a delegation{{link}} to your AWS account, that allows the service to get basic data about Lambda functions and collect their logs from CloudWatch.
+Onboarding requires a delegation to your AWS account, that allows the service to get basic data about Lambda functions and collect their logs from CloudWatch.

 ## Monitoring
 ![Main dashboard](/images/blog/13-11-2017/dashboard.png)